 And last but not least, i think, that the Wolfsburg/Hannover area is one of the most underestimated hot spots in Germany.
 Head office of Volkswagen and big suppliers to the automobile industry are located in this area.
 Perfect infrastructure through fast connections with the ICE train network whether you want to go to Berlin, Hamburg, Frankfurt/Main or the Cologne/Düsseldorf area.

 But to be successful in this exciting Buy-to-let market you need to keep searching and researching and searching again in order to identify the areas across Germany where house prices and rental incomes are expected to rise.
-We use sophisticated data compiled from the market including rental trends, employment levels and commuter behaviour as well as current house prices to create an index of property hotspots.
+We use sophisticated data compiled from the market including rental trends, employment levels and commuter behavior as well as current house prices to create an index of property hotspots.